 - Less likely to use illicit substances

-- Better in health and general wellbeing
+- More likely to have better in health and general wellbeing

-- Further developed cognitive ability
+- More likely to have further developed cognitive ability

 After all, our work is benefiting kids around Australia.